 Can You Freeze Cake?

-If the Death By Chocolate Cake is not going to be eaten within three to five days, you can freeze it.
+If the cake is not going to be eaten within three to five days, you can freeze it.
 If you want to make it in advance the whole cake can be frozen as well.
-When you are ready to freeze the Death by Chocolate Cake, you will want to freeze the cake for about 30 minutes before you cover it.
+When you are ready to freeze the cake, you will want to freeze the cake for about 30 minutes before you cover it.
 Once the frosting and ganache are hard, you can wrap the cake in foil ,or store in an airtight container.
 This prevents the frosting and ganache from sticking to the plastic.
 When you are ready to thaw the cake, remove the plastic wrap while it is still frozen.

 How Do You Get Smooth Frosting?

 To avoid lumps in your frosting, start with softened butter.
 Also, be sure to use fresh powdered sugar so there are no large lumps.
 When the butter is softened, beat it until it is light and fluffy.
 Add in the sugar and liquids slowly to prevent lumps.
 When frosting the cake use a revolving cake plate with a offset spatula for the best results.

 Death By Chocolate Cake

 - 2 ½ Cups Whole Milk

 For the Chocolate Frosting